kluete/p2plocal/readme.md

 # Attack surface and remedies

-* from wikipedia: "UDP has no garantee of delivery, ordering, or duplicate protection"
-  * remedy would be application-level protocol enhancement
 * server/peer impersonation
   * remedy via peer authentication
   * possibly with public key cryptography to encrypt/sign all mesh packets